NOC-MDP/GliderNetCDF/README.rst

-HZGnetCDF: Easy writing of netCDF files
+GliderNetCDF: Easy writing of netCDF files
 =======================================

 Synopsis
 --------

-The HZGnetCDF package provides a number of classes that facilitate to write netCDF files.
+The GliderNetCDF package provides a number of classes that facilitate to write netCDF files.